 Graham has been asked may times to restore older pieces of furniture; the heirlooms of the past which have seen better days.
 Often they show the signs of heavy use or accidental damage, or they may have deteriorated after being stored in damp out-houses or centrally heated homes.

-Historic houses have a habit of hiding problems that are not immediately obvious, and the same could be said for old furniture.
+Historic houses have a habit of hiding problems that are not immediately obvious, and the same can said for old furniture.
 Each piece must be assessed, and any areas of damage or decay identified.
-Often ways must be found to dismantle joints, to make pieces structurally sound, and to restore damaged surfaces that have been bleached by years of sunlight, while conserving as much as possible of the original piece.
+Often ways must be found to dismantle joints, to make pieces structurally sound, and to restore damaged surfaces that have been dented, stained and bleached by years of sunlight, while conserving as much as possible of the original piece.

 Restoration work can be challenging, but is always interesting and rewarding.
 It is always a pleasure and a privilege to breathe new life into pieces that are often loved possessions which have been passed down from generations gone by.